Diospyros melanoxylon

 Diospyros melanoxylon, the Coromandel ebony or East Indian ebony, is a species of flowering tree in the family Ebenaceae native to India and Sri Lanka; it has a hard, dry bark.
 Its common name derives from Coromandel, the coast of southeastern India.
 Locally it is known as temburini or by its Hindi name tendu.
 In Odisha, Jharkhand, and Assam, it is known as kendu.
-In Andhra Pradesh, and Telengana it is known as tuniki.
+In Andhra Pradesh, and Telangana it is known as tuniki.
 The leaves can be wrapped around tobacco to create the Indian beedi, which has outsold conventional cigarettes in India.

-The olive-green fruit of the tree is edible.
+Description

+D. melanoxylon is a shrub to medium-sized tree, growing up to 25 meters tall.
+It has alternate or opposite leaves, which grow up to 35 cm long.

+It has mauve-colored flowers at least 1-1.5 cm in size.
+It is dioecious.
+The fruit of the tree is olive-green outside and yellow inside, and about 3–4 cm in diameter.
+They are edible, by both humans and wildlife, particularly fruit bats and hornbills.

+The tree may be dry-season deciduous in a dry location, or evergreen in a moister habitat.
+Younger trees are shade-tolerant, but mature trees require full sun.
+D. melanoxylon prefers slightly acidic soils in the 5.5 - 7 pH range.

 Pharmacology

 The leaf of the tree contains valuable flavones.
 The pentacyclic triterpenes found in the leaves possess antimicrobial properties, while the bark shows antihyperglycemic activity.
 The bark of four Diospyros species found in India has been determined to have significant antiplasmodial effects against Plasmodium falciparum, which causes malaria in humans.